xrdesign/Metro/README.md

 ## Getting Started

-Install Unity, this project is using Unity version 2020.3.28f1.
+Install Unity, this project is using Unity version 2022.3.45f1.

-To get started using this repo you will have to import the MRTK and Oculus Integration packages manually, as I didn't want to bloat the git repo with readily available packages.
+To get started using this repo you will have to import the MRTK manually (note: Oculus Integration packages is no longer needed), as I didn't want to bloat the git repo with readily available packages.

 ### Import MRTK